pakesson/tt_glitcher/docs/info.md

 | `ui[0]`| Trigger In   | External hardware trigger.
 When the trigger is armed, a high signal on this pin starts the pulse sequence. |
 | `ui[1]`| UART RX      | Serial input from the host (115200 8N1).
 Connect to your host's TX pin. |

-The trigger is activated when `Trigger In` (`ui[0]`) is high, not just on a rising edge.
-This means that if the trigger input is set to a constant high signal, the system will trigger immediately after being armed.

-Note that the trigger input is synchronized internally, so there is an initial delay of two clock cycles before starting the pulse sequence.

 ### Outputs

 | Pin    | Signal              | Description |